isorna/dropcommander-translations-en/dfc/core-rules/launch-assets.md

 ---
 title: 'Launch Assets'
-excerpt: 'Ships may carry smaller subordinate craft on board in the form of strike craft like Dropships, Fighters and Bombers or munitions - ship-killing Torpedoes and similar systems.'
+excerpt: 'Ships may carry smaller craft like Dropships, Fighters, Bombers, or munitions - ship-killing Torpedoes and similar systems.'
 position: 9
 ---

-# Launch Assets
+# {{ $frontmatter.title }}

-Ships may carry smaller subordinate craft on board in the form of strike craft like Dropships, Fighters and Bombers or munitions - ship-killing Torpedoes and similar systems.
-Collectively these are called **Launch Assets** in Dropfleet and they all operate using the same game rules.
+Ships may carry smaller craft like Dropships, Fighters, Bombers, or munitions - ship-killing Torpedoes and similar systems.
+Collectively these are called **Launch Assets** and they all operate using the same game rules.
 Launch Assets are represented by tokens on the tabletop - either flat counters or bases with teeny tiny models on them.

-An individual Launch Asset token represents a flight of Fighters/Bombers or a group of Torpedoes.
-Standard sizes for Strike Craft and munitions markers are the 20mm x 20mm tokens supplied.
+An individual Launch Asset token represents a flight of Fighters/Bombers or a single Torpedo.
+Standard sizes for Strike Craft and munitions markers are the 20mm x 20mm tokens.
 Note that Dropships and Bulk Landers do not have tokens as they resolve instantly and do not spend any time on the table.

-In the rules that follow all models that can deploy Launch Assets are referred to as ’carriers’.
-A carrier will most likely be a ship in practice, but it could be a ground- based airfield, orbital dock or other launch facility.
-In such cases these are still counted as  carriers  for rules purposes when it comes to Launch Assets.
+In the rules that follow all models that can deploy Launch Assets are referred to as 'carriers'.
+A carrier will most likely be a ship in practice, but it could be a ground-based airfield, orbital dock or other launch facility.
+In such cases these are still counted as 'carriers' for rules purposes when it comes to Launch Assets.

 ## Carrier Characteristics